mercmobily/simpledblayer/README.md

 This means that if the email record with ID 2 (`merc@mobily1.com`) is updated, then the cache for the personId with ID 1 will also be updated so that the email address is correct.

 # **DOCUMENTATION UPDATE STOPS HERE.
 ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

 # Positioning

 When records are fetched (using `select`) without chosing any `sort`ing options, they are returned in random order.
 However, in web applications you often want to decide the `placement` of an element, in order to allow drag&drop sorting etc.

 Positioning is tricky to manage from the application layer, as changing a field's position requires the update of several records in the database.
-This is why SimpleDbLayer handles positioning for you.
+This is why SimpleDbLayer handles (re)positioning for you.

 ## Basic positioning